You can’t not have heard about Aaron Agius if you’ve been into digital marketing for some time.

 - 5. How does Aaron Agius prioritizes & scales content production?

 - 6. You’ve co-written “The Complete Guide To Building Your Personal Brand” by Neil Patel & Aaron Agius.
-To this day, what are your favorite Personal Branding hacks?
+To this day, what are your favourite Personal Branding hacks?

 - 7. What are the 3 main things you’ve learned from working with Neil Patel?